PAK-VIN/Minecraft-Rewind/README.md

 # Minecraft: Rewind
-A Minecraft 1.21.4 NeoForge mod bringing items such as the Gauntlets, The Amulet, and more from Minecraft: Story Mode!
+A Minecraft 1.21.4 NeoForge mod bringing items such as the Gauntlets, The Amulet, and more from Minecraft: Story Mode, as well as fanmade items!

 # Original Items Included
 The following are all the items form the original games featured in this mod: